Arlanthir/notes/concepts/Cybersecurity.md

 ### Security issues in the cloud

-- Data breaches/loss: Misconfigured S3 bucket.
+- Data breaches/loss: e.g. misconfigured S3 bucket.
 - Lack of control: CSP handles security controls that the customer cannot manage.
 - Compliance and regulatory issues: CSPs may not meet specific industry or regional compliance requirements.
 - Shared resources: concerns about data isolation.